Ruben-Krueger/website/content/posts/on-writing.md

 II.

-I insult the writing profession even though it is my dream to write for The New Yorker.
+I insult the writing profession even though it is my dream to write for *The New Yorker*.
 In this dream, I am a prominent member of the intelligentsia, living in the world’s cultural capital, and writing the most brilliant prose which captivates and moves my large and diverse readership.

 Of course, I have and am none of these things.
 But I can still dream.